Alliance Earth is a US-based non-profit foundation operating as a 501c3.

 Haley Jackson helps visionaries take their stories from imagination to reality across multiple platforms, from large screen 3D to Virtual Reality to Mobile.
 She inspires and engages the public through exploration and visual storytelling.
 She has produced and directed dozens of complex and award-winning projects from the edges of space to deep beneath the ocean for clients such as Lightstorm Entertainment, The Climate Reality Project, The X PRIZE Foundation, Al Gore, James Cameron, The Mojave Air and Spaceport, The Discovery Channel, NASA, The Science Channel, The United States Olympic Committee and many others.
 She recently won ten outstanding Telly Awards for her work with 24 Hours of Climate Reality.
 Learn more: http://www.haleyjackson.com

-Simon Willcock, PhD is a Senior Lecturer at Bangor University, UK.
-Dr Willcock did his undergraduate degree in Biological Sciences at Oxford University before finishing his PhD in Geography at the University of Leeds.
+Prof Simon Willcock, PhD is a Principal Research Scientist at Rothamsted Research and a Professor of Sustainability at Bangor University, UK.
+Prof Willcock did his undergraduate degree in Biological Sciences at Oxford University before finishing his PhD in Geography at the University of Leeds.
 He is an interdisciplinary scientist who focuses on producing real-world outputs that are applied in policy and business contexts, like harnessing the power of smartphone technology in Cambodia.
-His research spans numerous subjects in natural and social sciences and includes climate change adaptation, ecosystem services, migration and more.
+His research spans numerous subjects in natural and social sciences and includes resilience, climate change adaptation, ecosystem services, migration and more.
 His particular interest is focused on how people interact with nature in the tropics.
 Through his research he hopes to create positive influences through collaborations between all sectors of government and the societies they represent.